Leptotrophon minispinosus

 Leptotrophon minispinosus is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

+This species exhibits dioecism, meaning individuals are distinctly male or female.
+Fertilization is internal, occurring within the oviduct.

 The length of the shell attains 11.1 mm.

 Distribution

 This marine species occurs off New Caledonia at a depth of 260 m.